MurphyPone/murphypone.github.io/src/content/voyager.md

     \end{bmatrix}
 $$

-Two distinct 4-bit vectors $x,y$ get mapped to the code words $Gx, Gy$ which differ in the last 3 bits.
+Two distinct 4-bit vectors $x,y$ get mapped to the codewords $Gx, Gy$ which differ in the last 3 bits.
 This code can correct all single bit-flip errors since, for any 7-bit vector, there is at most one codeword which can be obtained by a single bit flip.
-For any $y \in \{0,1 \}^7$ which is not a codeword, there is always a code word which can be obtained by a single bit flip.
+For any $y \in \{0,1 \}^7$ which is not a codeword, there is always a codeword which can be obtained by a single bit flip.

 #### Graph Construction

-A Wolf trellis for a Hamming Code is a graph associated with a block of a given called.
-Paths on the graph correspond to cectors $\mathbf v$ that satisfy the parity check condition $\mathbf vH^T = \mathbf 0$.
+A **Wolf trellis** for a Hamming Code is a graph associated with a block of a given called.
+Paths on the graph correspond to vectors $\mathbf v$ that satisfy the parity check condition $\mathbf vH^T = \mathbf 0$.
 The trellis states at the $k$th stage are obtained by taking all possible binary linear combinations of the first $k$ columns of $H$.
 The **Viterbi Algorithm** for decoding this representation finds the best path through the graph.

-For example, this is the Wolf trellis for the hopfully now familiar $[7,4,3]_2$ Hamming Code:
+This is the Wolf trellis for the above $[7,4,3]_2$ Hamming Code:

 ![](/images/it-8.png)